Penny Lancaster: Loose Women

 On 15 September 2014, Lancaster was billed as an occasional panellist on the lunchtime TV chat show Loose Women.
 She made four subsequent appearances during her first series.
 Through series 20 and 21 Lancaster started appearing on the show more regularly, usually twice per month.
-However, from series 22, Lancaster returned to appearing much more infrequently, making a total of six appearances.
+However, from series 22, she returned to appearing much more infrequently, making a total of six appearances.
 This was followed by a further ten appearances in series 23 and four in series 24.
 In series 25, she appeared more frequently and was a regular panellist.
-After taking a break from Loose she recently returned in 2025.
-She has not officially left the show.
+After taking a break from the show, she returned in 2025.

 Other television work

 In January 2018, Lancaster participated in And They're Off! in aid of Sport Relief.

 In January 2019, she appeared in an episode of Celebrity Catchphrase.
 In February 2019, she appeared in Famous and Fighting Crime alongside fellow celebrities Jamie Laing, Katie Piper, Sandi Bogle and Marcus Brigstocke on Channel 4.
 In 2021, Lancaster was a competitor on BBC's Celebrity MasterChef.
 She made it as far as her quarter final, losing out to Melanie Sykes and Megan McKenna.
 In 2024, Lancaster's husband, Rod Stewart, accused MasterChef host Gregg Wallace of humiliating Lancaster when she appeared on the show and arranging for the incidents when this happened to be "cut" from the aired programme.
 The accusation was made in the context of a BBC announcement of an enquiry into allegations against Wallace of sexual harassment of women on the MasterChef set.

 In June 2024, she appeared on Michael McIntyre's The Wheel.